 Cuts pills almost any way you want them.
 Patented angled twin blades made of aircraft-grade aluminum split pills.
 Unit can also be used as a pill box.
 Backed by a lifetime guarantee.

-On the higher end of the price spectrum.
-Has a learning curve until you get used to the cutting mechanism.
+A bit pricey.
+Has a learning curve.
 Somewhat tedious to use on very small pills.

 A basic, affordable pill splitter.
 Straightforward mechanism that's easy to use.
 Sturdy build and blade.
 Has two convenient pill storage compartments.
 Can be cleaned in the dishwasher.

-A few users gripe about it not producing clean cuts on all types of pills.
+A few say it doesn't produce clean cuts on all types of pills.
 Pill guards could be better.

-Doesn't work with all types of pills – only suited for round and oval shapes.
+Only suited to round and oval pill shapes.
 Not for large pills.
-Comes with a learning curve.
 Pricey.

 Translucent color makes it easy to see clearly as you cut.
 V-grip holds your pill in place for a more accurate cut.
 Food-grade materials and BPA-free.
 Small storage compartment is convenient for cutting multiple pills at once.